stillwater-sc/dfa-documentation/content/design/time.md

-Whereas it is sufficient to solve a single linear program to determine if a single variable uniform recurrence is explicitly defined, the procedure to test computability of a system of equations requires an iterative decomposition of the dependence graph into strong connected components.
+Whereas it is sufficient to solve a single linear program to determine if a single variable uniform recurrence is explicitly defined, the procedure to test computability of a system of equations requires an iterative decomposition of the dependence graph into strongly connected components.

 A directed graph is called _strongly connected_ if any two distinct vertices lie in a common cycle.
-A _strongly connected component_ of a directed graph is a strong connected subgraph not properly contained in any other strongly connected subgraph.
+A _strongly connected component_ of a directed graph is a strongly connected subgraph not properly contained in any other strongly connected subgraph.
 A directed graph may contain several strong components, and each vertex lies in exactly one strongly connected component.

-We can decompose the graph representing the system of recurrence equations in a hierarchy of strongly connected components as follows: create a roo node of the tree containing the orginal dependence graph.
+We can decompose the graph representing the system of uniform recurrence equations in a hierarchy of strongly connected components as follows: create a root node of the tree containing the orginal dependence graph.
 Determine the strongly connected components of _G_ and create a child for the root for each strong component.
 Then apply a zero-weight cycle search procedure on each of the strongly connected components and